Geordie's Magic Elixir Mixir

 Black Pepper — 0.3 ml/day (0.2g)

 The catalyst.
 Just 0.25 ml boosts curcumin absorption by 2,000% (Shoba et al., 1998, Planta Medica).
-Piperine inhibits glucuronidation enzymes (CYP3A4, UGT) that normally clear curcumin from the bloodstream.
+Piperine inhibits the glucuronidation (UGT) enzymes and CYP3A4-mediated metabolism that normally clear curcumin from the bloodstream.
 Also enhances carotenoid absorption from vegetables.
 You need very little.

 Apple Cider Vinegar — 15 ml/day (1 tbsp)

 Acetic acid, the active compound in vinegar, slows gastric emptying and inhibits disaccharidase enzymes in the small intestine — the same mechanism as the diabetes drug acarbose.
 This blunts the post-meal glucose spike independently of the blood-sugar-lowering spices already in the blend.
-Johnston et al. (2004, Diabetes Care) found 20 ml of ACV reduced post-meal glucose by 34% in insulin-resistant subjects and 19% in healthy controls.
+Johnston et al. (2004, Diabetes Care) found ~20 ml of vinegar improved whole-body insulin sensitivity by 34% in insulin-resistant subjects and 19% in those with type 2 diabetes (insulin-sensitive controls saw no significant change).
 A 12-week RCT (Kondo et al., 2009, Bioscience, Biotechnology, and Biochemistry) found 15–30 ml/day significantly reduced BMI, visceral fat, and serum triglycerides.
 Do not store vinegar in the dry batch — it will destabilize the psyllium and react with the chemistry of some spices over 7 days.

 - Greger: Vinegar Topics